Melchyore/adoscopejs/instructions.md

 Since this project is written using Typescript, you need to transpile it.

-You can run transpile.cmd to achieve that.
+You can run transpile.cmd to achieve that if you're on Windows.

 PS : You need typescript installed globally.